A gentle serum and towel on a counter for a post botox skin care routine.

 Your favorite acid-based serums, including those with alpha-hydroxy acids (AHAs) like glycolic and lactic acid, or beta-hydroxy acids (BHAs) like salicylic acid, also need a temporary time-out.
 These are fantastic for targeting concerns like acne, texture, and dullness, but they are potent active ingredients.
 Applying them too soon after Botox can cause redness and sensitivity.
 The key to great Botox aftercare is simplicity.
 Sticking to a basic routine with a gentle cleanser, a simple moisturizer, and, of course, sunscreen is the best way to protect your investment and ensure a smooth, beautiful outcome without any complications.

-When Can You Resume Your Skincare Routine?
+How Soon Can You Resume Your Skincare Routine?

 It’s completely normal to feel excited after your Botox appointment and want to jump right back into your usual skincare routine.
 But hitting pause for a short period is one of the most important things you can do to protect your investment and get the best possible results.
 Think of it as giving the Botox time to settle into its new home without any interference.
 Applying pressure, using harsh ingredients, or undergoing other facial treatments too soon can potentially cause the product to migrate to unintended areas or lead to skin irritation.